Sayan447/MovieLand/README.md

 ## Contributing
 We welcome contributions!
 If you have ideas for improving Movieland or want to report issues, please feel free to open an issue or submit a pull request.

-## License
-Movieland is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 - This project uses the OMDb API for movie data.